 More than three-quarters of consumers (77%) now see food waste as a concern – and limiting it is seen as one of the top three priorities for food manufacturers.
-Many manufacturers (and retailers) are aware of the importance of this issue and have already set food waste reduction targets.4 The UN is also addressing food loss and waste through its Sustainable Development Goals (SDG 12 – Responsible Consumption and Production).
+Many manufacturers (and retailers) are aware of the importance of this issue and have already set food waste reduction targets4.
+The UN is also addressing food loss and waste through its Sustainable Development Goals (SDG 12 – Responsible Consumption and Production).
 The UN also introduced an annual International Day of Awareness of Food Loss and Waste, observed for the first time on 29 September 2020.

 Our solutions can play a role in giving more people access to safe food.
 Our packaging protects food without the need for preservatives, additives or refrigeration, helping make safe, nutritious and flavoursome products available to more of the world’s rapidly growing population, even in remote areas with no cold chain.
-And through systemwide collaboration with our customers and partners, we commit to ensuring millions more people have access to safe food.
+And through system-wide collaboration with our customers and stakeholders, we commit to ensuring millions more people have access to safe food.

 Minimising food loss is also at the heart of some of our collaborative work.
 With the Dairy Hub model, for instance, we have helped 54,000 smallholder farmers in 10 countries to expand their yield per cow by providing technical support and on-farm training.
 By linking them to customers, they get access to local dairy processors preventing food loss along the value chain.
 The benefits are significant for the whole community.
-While customers get access to an increased supply of locally produced milk, farmers enjoy higher income and better livelihoods.
+While customers get access to an increased supply of locally produced milk, farmers enjoy higher incomes and better livelihoods.

 Our processing and packaging technologies extend the shelf life of packaged food, protecting the food so it can be transported and stored without refrigeration.
-The food can reach consumers in remote areas and can sit on the shelf without refrigeration for significantly longer that non-aseptic packages, helping to reduce waste of packaged food.
+The food can reach consumers in remote areas and can sit on the shelf without refrigeration for significantly longer than non-aseptic packages, helping to reduce the waste of packaged food.
 Together with our customers, we develop high-performance food processing solutions that minimise food loss and we create food packaging solutions that help consumers reduce food waste.

 Reducing food loss and waste has long been a part of our sustainability agenda.
-As we act to Move Food Forward, we will continue to work with customers, governments, partners and NGOs to reduce food loss and waste along the food value chain.
+As we act to Move Food Forward, we will continue to work with customers, governments, stakeholders and NGOs to reduce food loss and waste along the food value chain.